MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeOnline/administration/winrm-cannot-process-request.md

 ### Solution
-1.Take the steps to start the proxy and try again, OR 2.Determine current proxy by executing((in powershell run as administrator)
+1.Take the steps to start the proxy and try again, OR
+2. Determine the current proxy by executing (in PowerShell run as administrator):
   ```powershell
      netsh winhttp show proxy
    ```